Travel has plummeted. Can your favorite luggage brands survive?

 Over the summer, the company launched a $35 belt bag made from an easy-to-clean nylon that can be used to carry items like hand sanitizer and extra masks.
 Designed to be folded up into a tiny square when not in use, the bag will also be handy in the future, when it can be packed into a suitcase or carry-on.
 The product sold out immediately, and Paravel has had to restock it several times.

-At Rimowa, Udashkin says that product development ordinarily takes years.
-But the company was able to quickly bring forward some products that were already in the pipeline.
+At Rimowa, Udashkin says that product development takes years.
+But the company accelerate the launch of some products that were already in the pipeline.
 The French luxury conglomerate LVMH purchased 80% of Rimowa in 2016 and was using its expertise in fashion to develop new product lines, including sunglasses.
 The brand has designed its new accessories to be visually similar to its suitcases, which are known for their vertical grooves.
 The brand’s new iPhone cases, for instance, carefully mimic this visual language, which is appealing to fans of the brand.
 “People who wanted a piece of Rimowa had something they could buy,” Udashkin says.

 All of these brands say that sales of hardshell suitcases have improved slightly, particularly in European and Asian markets, although they are nowhere near what they were before the pandemic.
 Udashkin says that even though Rimowa’s suitcases cost upward of $1,000, there are still customers who are in the market for a higher-end product.
 “If they’re traveling domestically rather than internationally, or taking fewer trips, they might decide they can spend more on their suitcase,” he says.
 “What is clear is that our sales are no longer tied to air travel.
 We’re not seeing declines in sales anywhere near what the airlines are experiencing.”